meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/tool/README.md

 Then running `sh llama_eval.sh` to evaluate the original model.

-Note that this is using the 4-bit quantized Llama 3.1 8b model to reduce the memory footprint and improve the efficiency, as shown in the code nippet of llama_text2sql.py:
+*Note:* We are using the 4-bit quantized Llama 3.1 8b model to reduce the memory footprint and improve the efficiency (as shown in the code nippet of llama_text2sql.py below), hence the accuracy of the quantized version (14.02%) is quite lower than the accuracy of the original Llama 3.1 8b (35.66%).

 ```
   bnb_config = BitsAndBytesConfig(